medpid/aws-samples/Kafka/Genral-Notes-Kafka.md

 ```
-Kafka is a distributed even bus.
+Kafka is a distributed event bus.

-Kafka stream handles variety of patterns to handle data from event source.
+Kafka streams handle a variety of patterns to handle data from event sources.

 Kafka is built based on the follwing principles.